-There has been a high level of attention and scrutiny within the corporate and regulatory environment over the past two years in connection with management and oversight of non-financial risk.
+There continues to be a high level of attention and scrutiny within the corporate and regulatory environment in connection with management and oversight of non-financial risk.
 This has resulted in increased governance requirements and best practice expectations for listed companies and Directors.
 The Board recognises the significance of non-financial risk and consideration of these risks is included in the Company's risk management practices.